khaihern/blueos7/docs/source/windows_manager.rst

     The :class:`Windows Manager` is the main interface between your code and the windowing system.
-We will be learning where and how to call rendering functions, to make an app for Blue OS 7
+We will be learning where and how to call rendering functions, to make an app for Blue OS 7.

+    | You can explore and follow along using the code here: https://scratch.mit.edu/projects/674261354/

 .. topic:: Conventions

-    1. (x1, y1) are the bottom left corners of the rectangle (the lesser values), (x2, y2) are the top right
+    1. (x1, y1) are the bottom left corners of the rectangle (the lesser values), (x2, y2) are the top right.
     2. All pen coloring uses hsva: "Hue, Saturation, Value, Alpha".
-Google for more info
+Google for more info.
-    3. Put all assets in a separate sprite so that we can upload it to the main Window Manager (Alternatively, attach a .zip file of all assets from the app on the app Scratch page so we can add it to the main file)
+    3. Put all assets in a separate sprite so that we can upload it to the main Window Manager (Alternatively, attach a .zip file of all assets from the app on the app Scratch page so we can add it to the main file).

 Setup
 -----